daneroo/ir-logo/README.md

 # and add common devDeps as below
 ```

-## Adding (shared) dev dependancies
+## Adding (shared) dev dependencies

-If it is a peerDependancy, add by hand, and add as a devdependancy
+If it is a peer dependency, add by hand, and add as a dev dependency

 ```bash
 lerna add jest --dev